- Fastly Status

 - Click the Origins link.
 The Origins page appears.

-Click the Create host button.
-The Create a host page appears.
+Click the Create a host button.
+The Hosts field appears.

-Fill out the Create a host fields as follows:
+Fill out the Edit this host fields as follows:

 - In the Name field, type the name of your server (for example,